 PMC was founded in 2018 by Bethany Teigen and has since grown to include a diverse group of novice and experienced mycologists.
 We work with other environmental groups in and around Philadelphia to provide free and accessible mushroom guidance in an urban setting and to work towards our common goals of environmental justice.
 We host forays, guided walks, workshops, in-person and virtual lectures, social events, and trash clean ups year round.
 Feel free to reach out to us for suggestions, recommendations, or requests.
-To join us on the trails, follow us on social media or sign up for our mailing list here.
+To join us on the trails, sign up for our mailing list here and follow us on social media.

 I am a dog walker and pet sitter in the Art museum area, where I first discovered a love for mushrooms popping up alongside the street trees and flowerbeds.
 In 2018, I founded the PMC.
 I'm also deeply invested in environmental justice, particularly in Cobbs Creek, where I organize monthly trash clean ups.
 My main interests are fungal biodiversity & community building.iNaturalist Profile